saitaiky/notebook/docs/docs/cloud-computing/aws/management/ssm.md

 - AWS OpsWorks = Managed **Chef & Puppet**
 - Chef & Puppet help you perform server configuration automatically, or repetitive actions
 - Chef / Puppet have similarities with SSM / Beanstalk / CloudFormation but they’re open-source tools that work cross-cloud

+## Manage on-premises servers

+With AWS Systems Manager, you can manage servers running on AWS, in your on-premises data center, and devices such as Raspberry Pi through a single interface.
+Systems Manager securely communicates with a lightweight agent installed on your servers and devices to execute management tasks.
+This helps you manage resources for Windows, Linux, and Raspbian operating systems.